 The Not Bright Spots – Swings and Misses Edition

 - Brandon Moss on offense giveth, and on defense he giveth some more.
 Dealing Rob Kaminsky for a 1B/LF combo guy who hit 28 HR and produced a 105 OPS+ wasn’t a bad idea at all.
 Somehow retaining that guy would be.
 Sure, it was probably worth the $8.25M just for the Myorko bromance alone, but Moss showed enough offensive prowess to earn a cushy DH job with an AL team that needs a guy who can play 1B or corner outfield in NL parks.
 That’s Moss.
 Swipe left for DH.
+You should be knowing when to call an attorney for your claim in case you need legal help.

 - Jhonny Peralta’s thumb injury cost him nearly half the season, so it’s probably fair to discount a lot of what he did (or didn’t do).
 If you’re willing to ignore his first couple months and focus only his last two months, he slashed .284/.337/.403 from the beginning of August until the end of the season.
 That respectable .740 OPS will play, but his 3 HR and 16 RBI over that span probably shouldn’t have.
 At the very least, it probably didn’t warrant Peralta hitting in what should be a productive spot for driving in runs.
 His .224/.276/.358 line with runners in scoring position for the season probably didn’t justify the amount of faith Matheny showed in him, and dropping him down a few spots wouldn’t have been terrible.
 His backloaded deal pays him $10M next year, and a healthy Peralta should still be a fairly productive Peralta, although maybe it shouldn’t be in St Louis.
 Swipe left to see Peralta playing for a team that needs a SS/3B guy.

 - Backup catchers not named Eric Fryer combined to hit well under Carson Kelly’s weight.
 While Kelly is still probably the heir to Yadier Molina at that position, he’ll have to wait for Brayan Pena to finish being the Ty Wigginton of Cardinal catchers.
 Swipe left for cheerleader.
+When it comes to accidents and injuries the victims can receive compensation with lawyers that have helped them to receive compensation after a car accident.

 The Not Bright Spots – Sportsball Tossing Edition